User Story Tutorial - How to Write Confirmation?

 9. Press Enter again.

-11. Let's describe the result expected by adding an item into shopping cart.
-You can press the Tab key to move on to the Expected Result field, or click on the field directly.
+11. Let's describe the result expected from adding an item to the shopping cart.
+You can press the Tab key to move to the Expected Result field, or click on the field directly.
 Then, enter Prompt to add the same item to cart, with the option to select other attributes and a new quantity.

 Expected results entered